Polynomials with core entropy zero: Simplicial tuning and simplicial quotient

-A tree is called a {\em star} if there exists only one vertex, called the center, which is not an end.
+A tree is called a {\em star} if only one vertex, called the center, has valence greater than one.
 A {\em $k$-star} is a star whose center has valence $k$.
 We construct a new tree by removing $\Int(\mathcal{T}_v)$ and glue back a $\nu_v$-star $\mathcal{T}_{v, new}$ using the ideal boundary information.